Q. How do I start my dog or cat on a raw pet food diet?

 A. The concept of feeding dogs and cats on raw meat goes back into history.
-Unfortunately, when the domestic pet trade grew so rapidly the past few decades, most pet food manufacturers opted to go with the convenient methods of manufacturing, transportation and storage.
-Their emphasis was obviously more on satisfying their own interests and their customers’ convenience and less on the nutritional needs of the animals.
-We have the opposite approach and commits to nutritional excellence, and accepts the challenge to manufacture, distribute, and store a raw meat diet.
+Unfortunately, as the domestic pet trade has grown so rapidly over the past few decades, most pet food manufacturers have opted to go with more convenient methods of manufacturing, transportation, and storage.
+Their emphasis was obviously more about satisfying their own interests and their customers’ convenience and less on the nutritional needs of the animals.
+We have the opposite approach and commit to nutritional excellence, and accept the challenge of manufacturing, distributing, and storing a raw meat pet diet.

-Q. Can I make my own meat diet?
+Q. Can I make my own raw meat pet diet?

 A. You can!
 However, if it’s not done with the proper balance of nutrition, you could do more harm than good.
 Besides, by the time you accumulate all the proper ingredients and allow for your time and effort to grind, mix, package and freeze, you’ll learn that the products we provide have done all the work for you at a very reasonable cost.